 Let's say you've passed through security with your empty bottle and now you're getting ready to board.
 But wait!
 You want some water.
 Are you going to fill it up from the airport water fountain?
 From the sink faucet in the ladies room?
 Is it safe?
 Will it taste good?

 The answer to this, if you are traveling domestically, is almost certainly yes.
 But, when you're flying overseas, it's less obvious.
 Maybe I'm being overly cautious, but wherever I am in the world, bottled water always feels like the safest and best-tasting choice.
-And, if I'm going to buy a bottle anyway, why should I bring my own?
+And, if I'm going to buy a bottle anyway, why should I lug around my own?

 3. A water bottle takes up space.